 What I can do for your school:

-School design: I am the Senior author of Safe School Design, the first book to exclusively focus on schools and Crime Prevention Through Environmental Design (CPTED).
+School design: I am the Senior author of Safe School Design, (ERIC Clearinghouse, University of Oregon 2000) the first book to exclusively focus on schools and Crime Prevention Through Environmental Design (CPTED).
 I also served as the primary consulting editor for the National Institute of Buildings/National Clearinghouse for Educational Facilities (NIBS/NCEF) comprehensive school safety checklist.
 I look for design nuances that deliver heightened security without compromising the school’s primary purpose: as a center of teaching and learning.
 In fact, I consider the CPTED acronym archaic, and too narrow in scope.
 My preferred philosophy is SHAPED – Safe, Healthy and Positive Environmental Design for Schools.
 (Explained in greater detail below.)
 I frequently serve as an adjunct analyst for Safe Havens International.

 Site Analysis, Crisis Planning and Management for Students With Access, Functional Needs (AFN) or other Disabilities: Schools have been gradually realizing that their plans for serving people with disabilities during crises are weak or nonexistent.
 With so many types of disabilities to recognize, schools are understandably overwhelmed.
 What I’ve managed to do is to parse the topic into distinct, mutually reinforcing components that are easier to tackle: site design, district responsibilities, school responsibilities, class responsibilities, overall crisis planning, personal emergency planning (PEP), and reunification planning.